StephenThink/superthink/content/collections/case_studies/spinal-products-branding-and-website.md

     attrs:
       values:
         type: the_problem
+        intro: |-
-        intro: 'Spinal Products are a company that specialise in devices that support your spine and help you to ‘love your back’.
-They needed a strong brand presence and functional e-commerce website to really make their mark in the industry by offering their customers a simple and effective purchasing experience with style.
-And they needed a brand that people would trust their bodies to.
-We’ve given them exactly that, helping them stand tall amongst the competition.'
+          Spinal Products specialise in devices that support your spine and help you to ‘love your back’.
+When when you're asking people to trust their body to a brand, it has to inspire complete confidence.
+So that's why we helped them develop a strong brand presence and functional e-commerce website.
+The strong image supports a simple and effective online buying experience (with style of course.)
+          Overall, we've been able to help Spinal Products make their mark - and to stand tall above the competition.
         video_choice: Image
         image: work/brand/spinal-products-branding-and-website/SpinalProducts-7-Brand-Large-927x522.jpg
+        custom_header: 'The Work'
   -
     type: set
     attrs: